autodesk-forks/MaterialX/documents/DeveloperGuide/ShaderGeneration.md

 **Figure 5**: C++ class for dynamic code generation.

 ## 1.4 Shader Generation Steps
-This section outlines the steps taken in general to produce a shader from the MaterialX description.The `ShaderGenerator` base class and its support classes will handle this for you, but it’s good to know the steps involved in case more custom changes are needed to support a new target.
+This section outlines the steps taken in general to produce a shader from the MaterialX description.
+The `ShaderGenerator` base class and its support classes will handle this for you, but it’s good to know the steps involved in case more custom changes are needed to support a new target.

 ShaderX supports generating a shader starting from either a graph output port, an arbitrary node